flokos/MySignalsLib/README.md

 # MySignalsLib

-This is a python library for MySignals SW.
+This is a python library for **MySignals SW: eHealth IoT Development platform**.
 It makes the interaction with the MySignals Cloud REST API easier for the end user.

 ## Example Usage: